huhjeonggyu/PGDPO/Tutorial/README.md

 # PG-DPO Portfolio Optimization — Experiment Scripts

 This repository contains a series of Python scripts that implement and test **Pontryagin-Guided Direct Policy Optimization (PG-DPO)** and its variants, step-by-step.
 The scripts progress from a baseline policy optimization to more advanced variants, demonstrating the effect of variance reduction, residual learning, control variates, and Richardson extrapolation.

+**Test Environment:**
+All experiments here are run on the **Kim and Omberg (1996)** continuous-time portfolio model.
+This model is particularly convenient for testing because it has a **known closed-form solution** for the optimal policy, allowing us to directly compute RMSE and expected utility differences between learned policies and the analytical optimum.

 ## File Descriptions